zorn/mikezornek.com/content/posts/2020/4/my-favorite-textexpander-shortcut-snippets/index.md

 ---
 title: "My Favorite TextExpander Shortcut Snippets"
 date: 2020-04-27T14:52:36-04:00
+description: I added a new one today, for the common need to convert a title-like string into a filename-friendly one.
+images:
+  - quick-filenames-from-title.gif
 ---

 I've been a long time [TextExpander](https://textexpander.com/) user.
 You don't know of TextExpander?
 Shame!